 What Are The Types Of Accommodation At Center Parcs Sherwood Forest?

-Below we’ve broken down all of the accommodation options available at Center Parcs at Sherwood Forest (some Center Parcs resorts have additional or different accomodation) alongside what’s included and who the specific accomodation type is best suited to.
+Below we’ve broken down all of the accommodation options available at Center Parcs at Sherwood Forest (some Center Parcs resorts have additional or different accommodation) alongside what’s included and who the specific accommodation type is best suited to.

 There’s no minimum number of people for a lodge, one person could book a small lodge without issues.
 There is however a maximum number of people to a lodge and that’s eight.